CircumSpector/DS4WDocs/docs/about/latest-version.md

 ## Current state of the DS4Windows project

-- The project is alive, being currently maintained by the CircumSpector Team
+- The developer Ryochan7 is currently updating DS4Windows.
+His version is the one that should be used by users
-    - The versions currently being released called starting with "v3" are small bug-fixes on top of the latest Ryochan7's version
-    - No major features will be introduced since the whole code is being reworked/modernized.
-DS4Windows "v4" will have big visual and "under-the-hood" changes once it's released
+- The  CircumSpector Team is also reworking the DS4Windows code in their own branch, but it will take a good while until things are stable
+    - There are no user-ready versions
+    - Those trying to compile from source-code will end-up with something that will probably not work since things are in mid-rework